AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 a channel can be saved by piping the output of a machine back into a nearby pattern provider (often the one that pushed the ingredients) instead of using an <ItemLink id="import_bus" /> to pull the output of the machine into the network.

-Of note, since they push the ingredients directly from [network storage](../ae2-mechanics/import-export-storage.md), they never actually contain the ingredients in their inventory, so you cannot pipe out from them.
+Of note, since they push the ingredients directly from the [crafting storage](./items-blocks-machines/crafting-storages.md) in a crafting CPU, they never actually contain the ingredients in their inventory, so you cannot pipe out from them.
 You have to have the provider push to another inventory (like a barrel) then pipe from that.

+Also of note, the provider has to push ALL of the ingredients at once, it can't push half-batches.
+This is useful to exploit.

 Pattern providers have a special interaction with interfaces on [subnets](../ae2-mechanics/subnetworks.md): if the interface is unmodified (nothing in the request slots) the provider will skip the interface entirely and push directly to that subnet's [storage](../ae2-mechanics/import-export-storage.md),